n0nspace/tumblr-post2page/README.md

 ```

 ## Post Formatting

+This only works with posts made with the new editor.
+This will not work with legacy posts!

 For this script to work, it's neccessary to follow a specific post formatting.
 Right now, the script supports the following:
 - **Image:** The first image in a post. `{{this.img}}`